Definition of Consolidated Financial Statements

 Example of Consolidated Financial Statements

-For example, let's assume that Northern Electric Power (NEP) is an electric utility with its stock traded on a stock exchange.
+Assume NEP is an electric utility with its common stock trading on a stock exchange.
 NEP acquires all of the stock of Midwest Gas Corporation (MGC).
 Both NEP and MGC continue as separate legal entities.
-NEP is the parent company and MGC is the subsidiary company.
-Each of these corporations will continue to operate its respective business and each will issue its own financial statements.
-However, the investors and potential investors in NEP will find it helpful to see the financial results and the financial position of the economic entity (the combination of NEP and MGC) that they control.
+NEP is the parent company and MGC is a subsidiary company.
+Each of these corporations continue to operate its respective business and each will issue its own financial statements.
+However, the investors and potential investors in NEP will find it helpful to see the results of operations and the financial position of the group of companies (also referred to as the economic entity) consisting of the combination of NEP and MGC.

-The consolidated income statement of NEP will report all of the revenues that the economic entity earned from outside customers.
-(Since the sales of electricity from NEP to MGC and the sales of gas from MGC to NEP are not earned outside of the economic entity they are eliminated.)
-The consolidated income statement will also report all of the expenses that were incurred outside of the economic entity.
-(Since the purchases of electricity by MGC from NEP and the purchases of gas by NEP from MGC did not occur outside of the economic entity they are also eliminated.)
+The consolidated income statement of NEP will report all of the revenues that the group of companies earned from outside customers.
+(Since the sales of electricity from NEP to MGC and the sales of gas from MGC to NEP are not earned outside of the group of companies, those sales are eliminated when NEP's and MGC's income statements are combined to become the consolidated income statement.)
+The consolidated income statement will also report all the expenses that were incurred outside of the group of companies.
+(Since the purchases of electricity by MGC from NEP and the purchases of gas by NEP from MGC did not occur outside of the group of companies, these purchases are also eliminated.)

-The consolidated balance sheet of NEP will report all of the cash, receivables, plant, etc. of the economic entity.
+The consolidated balance sheet of NEP will report all of the cash, receivables, plant, etc. of the group of companies (the economic entity).
 It will also report all of the liabilities of the economic entity.
-(Amounts owed and receivable between NEP and MGC are eliminated in the consolidated balance sheet.)
+(The amounts payable and receivable between NEP and MGC are eliminated in the consolidated balance sheet.)

 This is a very brief overview of consolidated financial statements.
-It is a major topic within the university course and textbook entitled advanced accounting.
+"Consolidations" is a major topic within the university course and textbook entitled Advanced Accounting.